There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

 Bred to be a charming companion, these playful and lively dogs don’t bark much at all.

-Unfortunately, Frenchies have numerous health problems.
-Many of them are caused by their flat face and shortened legs.
+But, sadly, Frenchies have a lot of health problems.
+Many are caused by their flat face and shortened legs.

 Quiet Medium Dog Breeds